 Public holidays

-Are you covered by part B of the CLA?
+Are you covered by Part B of the CLA?
 For actually working in a shift that starts on a public holiday, with the shift extending past midnight, the compensation is:

 - Time off in lieu: for each hour worked on the public holiday with the shift extending; 1 hour of substitute paid time off.